Type Reference

 Type Parameters

-Tg: Grid/coordinate type (Float32 or Float64)Tv: Value type - can be real, complex, or other Number typesN: Number of dimensions
+Tg: Grid/coordinate type (Float32 or Float64)Tv: Value type (unconstrained)N: Number of dimensions

 API Differences from 1D Interpolants